DentalNPI

 Frequently asked

-• How are these dentist anesthesiologists in Massachusetts ranked?
+• How are these dental anesthesiologists in Massachusetts ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 6 listed, 2 are Medicare-enrolled and 0 practice in a dental shortage area.
 We do not accept payment for placement.

-• Do dentist anesthesiologists in Massachusetts accept Medicaid?
+• Do dental anesthesiologists in Massachusetts accept Medicaid?

 Massachusetts's Medicaid program is MassHealth.
 Specialist participation varies.
 We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the MassHealth provider directory (https://www.mass.gov/masshealth).

-• How do I check a dentist anesthesiologist's license in Massachusetts?
+• How do I check a dental anesthesiologist's license in Massachusetts?

 Use the Massachusetts Board of Registration in Dentistry license-lookup at https://www.mass.gov/orgs/board-of-registration-in-dentistry.
 Confirm the license is active and check for any disciplinary actions.

-• When should I see a dentist anesthesiologist instead of a general dentist?
+• When should I see a dental anesthesiologist instead of a general dentist?

 Pediatric or special-needs cases requiring sedation; Severe dental phobia where local anesthesia is not enough; Long, complex procedures the patient can't sit through awake.